Itinerary

 Days 7 & 8: On Safari in Yala National Park

-Over the next two days, early morning and late afternoon game drives reveal many of the animals found throughout the park.
+Over the next two days, early morning and late afternoon wildlife drives reveal many of the animals found throughout the park.
 Our visit occurs just after the monsoon

 Day 9: Bundala National Park / Cinnamon Plantation / Ahangama